 The Mocs won 22 games in 2015 and finished 15-3 in the league as Wade guided Chattanooga to its first 20-win season since 2004-05.
 He finished his two seasons there at 40-25 and 27-7 in league play.
 In the two seasons prior to his arrival, Chattanooga was 24-40 overall and 13-23 in SoCon play.

-In his four years as a head coach, he has a combined record at Chattanooga and VCU of 91-45 and 55-15 in conference play with three post-season appearances.
+In his five years as a head coach, he has a combined record at Chattanooga, VCU and LSU of 109-60 and 63-25 in conference play with four post-season appearances.